FullScreenShenanigans/Documentation/Storage.md

 ### Auto Save

-By default, the values in localStorage are not updated when their values change.
 Auto saving, which updates an item's value in localStorage when the value is changed, can be enabled when making the ItemsHolder container.

 ```typescript
 let ItemsHolder = new ItemsHoldr({ autoSave: true });
 ```

+By default, this is disabled.
 To toggle autoSave, use `toggleAutoSave`.

 ```typescript